Designed and validation of inhouse Head and Neck phantom for quality assurance and radiotherapy dose measurements

 Abstract

-Methods: The phantom was designed using locally available paraffin wax and tissue equivalent materials.
+Material and Methods: The phantom was designed using locally available paraffin wax and tissue-equivalent materials.
 Computed tomography (CT) images of the phantom were acquired using a conventional CT simulator and were registered with the images of a real patient having approximately similar physical dimensions.
-Geometric and attenuation properties of the structures in the phantom were studied and compared to the structures of the real patient.
+The geometric and attenuation properties of the structures in the phantom were studied and compared to the structures of the real patient.

-Results: Hounsfield unit (HU) values of different structures of phantom were compared to the values obtained from the CT images of a real patient and were found to be in good agreement.
-HU values obtained for right, left eye, brain, larynx and bone shell were 7(±10) HU, 6(±9), 30(±14) HU, -984(±6) HU and 873(±214) HU in phantom.
+Results: Hounsfield unit (HU) values of different structures of the phantom were compared to the values obtained from the CT images of a real patient and were found to be in good agreement.
+HU values obtained for the right, and left eye, brain, larynx, and bone shell were 7(±10) HU, 6(±9), 30(±14) HU, -984(±6) HU and 873(±214) HU in phantom.
 Structures simulated in phantom agreed well on comparison regarding both their design and radiation properties with respect to real patient human tissues.
-Gamma analysis performed for axial dose plane at plan isocenter for both the calculated dose distribution in H&N phantom and patient agrees for 98.79% passing rate for 3% /3mm criteria.
+Gamma analysis was performed for the axial dose plane at plan isocenter for both the calculated dose distribution in H&N phantom and the patient agrees for 98.79% passing rate for 3% /3mm criteria.

 Keywords